-Here’s a quick summary.
-Natalie says, “The classic formula is to identify an area of perceived weakness, throw some will-power and discipline at it, and see if it makes you a better person.”
+A brief overview is presented here.
+According to Natalie, “the classic formula is to identify an area of perceived weakness, throw some will-power and discipline at it, and see if it makes you a better person.”
+[Citation needed] “The classic formula is to identify an area of perceived weakness, throw some will-power and discipline at it, and see

-Her “Live the Life you Already Love” counter position is delightful and radical.
+Her alternative stance, which is entitled “Live the Life you Already Love,” is both charming and radical.

 - Find something that already brings you joy.